 Can making an image that captures the essence of wildness bring its force and power to inside spaces?
 Or to treeless spaces?
+Can it become a call to action in a world more and more threatened by the effects of climate change?
 These questions surfaced during my own walks in the wilderness and the wildness of my mind.
 The tree rubbings attempt to answer them.

 The rubbings document time spent linking myself with the natural world.
 I begin with charcoal or graphite, transferring the texture to paper.
 The rubbing returns with me to my studio where I work back into the patterns and marks, or I transform it into a book, a map or other creation.
 These creations are supplemented with text derived from reflective, historical and observational writings.